Thomas-Bezy/Website/content/publication/working-paper-1/subsidize_insurance/index.md

 ---
 title: "Is it a good idea to subsidize flood insurance?
-Evidence from France"
+Evidence from risk pooling in France"
 authors:
 - admin
 date: "2024-11-07T00:00:00Z"